OWASP/www-chapter-lusaka/tab_example.md

 ---
-title: Example
+title: Resources
 layout:  null
 tab: true
 order: 1
-tags: example-tag
+tags: owasp-resources
 ---

-## Example
+## OWASP RESOURCES

-Put whatever you like here: news, screenshots, features, supporters, or remove this file and don't use tabs at all.
+Watch this space, to be used for OWASP resources.